 Hamlet is a deeply puzzling and unsettling play.
 It remains elusive, alluring, cryptic, macabre, and mysterious: it is Shakespeare’s drama par excellence (contrary to T.S.
 Eliot’s unimpressive criticism of the play).
-On the surface, Hamlet is a classic revenge story that mirrors the theatrical works of classical antiquity.
-However, upon closer investigation Hamlet draws on uniquely modern qualities that are divergent from the works of Aeschylus or Sophocles.
+On the surface, Hamlet is an ancient revenge story that mirrors the theatrical works of classical antiquity.
+However, upon closer investigation Hamlet draws upon uniquely modern qualities that are divergent from the works of Aeschylus or Sophocles.
 In the play, almost as if awakening from a dream, Prince Hamlet is haunted by the ghost of his father, a war hero who is also named Hamlet.
-The elder Hamlet’s ghost is apparently trapped in Christian Purgatory yet he is also familiar with the river Lethe and other classical markers of the underworld (in James Joyce’s Ulysses, Leopold Bloom offers the theory that the ghost of Hamlet’s father is actually intended to represent Shakespeare, himself).
-The ghost claims that while he was poisoned while resting in his orchard and then usurped by his luxurious and incestuous brother, Claudius.
-We are dropped into the plot of Hamlet approximately two months after the death of the elder Hamlet.
+The elder Hamlet’s ghost is apparently trapped in Christian Purgatory yet he is also familiar with the river Lethe and other classical markers of the underworld (in James Joyce’s Ulysses, Leopold Bloom offers the theory that the ghost of Hamlet’s father is actually intended to represent Shakespeare, himself –a man who straddles the boundary between the ancients and moderns).
+The ghost further claims that he was poisoned while resting in his orchard and then usurped by his luxurious and incestuous brother, Claudius.
+We (the audience) are then dropped into the plot of Hamlet approximately two months later, after the death of the elder Hamlet.
 In that short timespan Claudius (Prince Hamlet’s Uncle) has been crowned king of Denmark and he has wedded the widowed queen, Gertrude (Prince Hamlet’s mother).
-Prince Hamlet has returned home from his education in Wittenberg (Northern, Germany).
-He is forbidden to return to school.
-As directed by his father’s ghost, Hamlet’s task is to avenge his father’s death and claim the rightful crown of Denmark.
+Prince Hamlet has also returned home from his education in Wittenberg (Northern, Germany), but he is presently forbidden to return to school.
+Following the appearance of his father’s ghost, Hamlet’s righteous task is to avenge his father’s death and claim the rightful crown of Denmark for himself.

-Why would Shakespeare choose Denmark as the primary setting of Hamlet instead of England?
+Why would Shakespeare choose Denmark, not England, as the primary setting of Hamlet?
 Is there something uniquely illustrative about Denmark?
 The Danes were once the fearsome raiders of medieval England.
-Their viking longboats were the terror of river towns.
+Their viking longboats were the terror of river towns along the Humber.
 However, Denmark as featured in Hamlet is no longer the expansionist regime of bygone years.
 Now, it struggles to be sure of itself and its own kingship is easily usurped.
-The contemporaneous English context of Hamlet also informs the setting of the play.
-Prior to the rule of King James I in England, Queen Elizabeth’s court was also elderly and cautious, neither aggressive nor expansionist -England was not yet a great power like France, the Hapsburgs of Spain, or the Ottoman Empire.
-This same tension between aging leadership and active young men is apparent in the play.
-The court of Denmark is elderly and there is some discussion about whether Denmark should pursue a policy of diplomacy, expansionism, or war.
-The central problem of an indecisive and elderly ruling class is: what to do with thumotic and rivalrous young men?
-How should leaders direct the energetic youth outward toward public good?
-The goal is to prevent young men from becoming destructive -to prevent them from seeking private revenge and personal gain.
-At any rate, King James I’s mother (Mary Queen of Scots) was married to the murderer of her husband (he was murdered in his garden much like the elder Hamlet in the play).
+The contemporaneous English context of early 17th century, the culture wherein Hamlet was written, also informs the contents of the play.
+Prior to the rule of King James I in England, Queen Elizabeth’s court was elderly and cautious, much like Denmark in the play.
+It is neither aggressive nor expansionist –England was not yet a great power like France, the Hapsburgs of Spain, or the Ottoman Empire.
+Its complacent elderly elite class lacks thumos.
+This same tension between aging leadership and active young men is apparent throughout the play.
+The court of Denmark is elderly and there is some discussion about whether Denmark should pursue a policy of diplomacy, expansionism, or war –particularly as it pertains to Norway.
+The central problem of an indecisive and elderly ruling class is: what to do with all the thumotic and rivalrous young men in Denmark?
+How should leaders focus the energetic youth outward toward public good?
+The goal is to prevent young men from becoming destructive –to prevent them from seeking private revenge and personal gain.
+At any rate, returning to 17th century England, King James I’s mother (Mary Queen of Scots) was married to the murderer of her husband (he was murdered in his garden much like the elder Hamlet in the play).
 Also James I’s wife was Anne of Denmark and Norway (Denmark and Norway were united as one single country at this time).
 James and Anne were married in Oslo and honeymooned at Elsinore Castle (the primary setting of Hamlet).
 Shakespeare is thus directing the court of James I to pay attention to particular dilemmas in Hamlet that echo the challenges facing 16th and 17th century England (as well as universal questions pertaining to political philosophy).

 The great hope of the Renaissance was to synthesize two antithetical value systems: Christian and Classical.
-In an effort to examine this tension, Shakespeare offers us Hamlet -a very modern European, who is dropped into a Norse feudal saga with a twist: Hamlet is tasked with a supernatural quest for vengeance and requital.
+In an effort to examine this tension, Shakespeare offers us Hamlet –a very modern European, who is dropped into a Norse feudal saga with a twist: Hamlet is tasked with a supernatural quest for vengeance and requital, yet vengeance is an old world value that conflicts with the highest virtues of Denmark –meekness, humility, forgiveness and so on.
 Hamlet admires the classical virtues of his father, yet he is also restrained by what he has learned in Wittenberg (not least of which concerns the Protestant Reformation).
 He is constrained and haunted by notions of a life after death.
 Meanwhile, Denmark has embraced a secular court.
-There are no bishops or archbishops like those found in Shakespeare’s History plays wherein the church emerges as a troublesome political force contra the warrior kings of England.
+There are no bishops or archbishops like the kind found in Shakespeare’s History plays wherein the church emerges as a troublesome political force contra the warrior kings of England.
 While in Hamlet the state of Denmark is not beholden to the church, Hamlet explicitly agrees with the theological doctrine that the world is fallen and sinful.
 This causes him to have a problem with politics.
 Everywhere he looks he sees corruption.
-He believes women are inherently corrupt -a product of ‘original sin’ and he calls Ophelia a harlot and commands her to “get thee to a nunnery!”
+He believes women are inherently corrupt –a product of ‘original sin’ and he calls Ophelia a harlot and commands her to “get thee to a nunnery!”
 Women are either chaste nuns or licentious whores according to Hamlet.
 In this way, virtue for Hamlet is akin to absolute sexual purity.
 Indeed, Hamlet possesses a certain type of absolutism that is not present in Shakespeare’s Roman plays.
 This view of virtue also causes Hamlet to despise everything around him, including his own country.
 Hamlet is a modern thinking man and he longs for the monastic or ascetic ideal (he embraces a Christian interpretation of a Roman appropriation of Greek things).
-The irony of Hamlet is that he is a modern Christian man but he is also aware of the tension between ancients and moderns, and he embraces certain Homeric virtues as well.
+The irony of Hamlet is that he is a modern Christian man but he is also aware of the tension between ancients and moderns, and he embraces certain Homeric virtues, as well.
 In fact, Homeric epithets are found throughout Hamlet (around the time of Hamlet’s first performance George Chapman had just completed the first English translations of Homer’s Iliad and Odyssey, circa the 1590s).
-At any rate, Hamlet finds it disgraceful that the task is left to him to restore order to his chaotic and fallen world (in The Birth of Tragedy Nietzsche likens Hamlet to the Dionysian man).
-Hamlet’s disposition is somewhat philosophical -he resents the custom of his own people (particularly Claudius’s heavy drinking) and he despises the whole of humanity itself:
+At any rate, Hamlet finds it disgraceful that this monumental task has been left to him to restore order to his chaotic and fallen world (in The Birth of Tragedy Nietzsche likens Hamlet to the Dionysian man).
+Hamlet’s disposition is somewhat philosophical –he resents the customs of his own people (particularly Claudius’s heavy drinking) and he despises the whole of humanity itself:

 “What a piece of work is a man!